thechange/academic-portfolio/cv.md

 title: CV
 permalink: /cv/
 ---
 I embed a current version of my CV below.
-You can also <a href = "ShanyaSharma_Resume.pdf">download the PDF here.</a>
+You can also <a href = "Shanya_CV.pdf">download the PDF here.</a>
 <html>
   <head>
     <meta charset="utf-8" />